 - We can test market acceptance of product attributes prior to or as part of product launch, including fragrance, price point, marketing messaging, sustainability and more.
 We can assess market acceptance of products on our DTC platform prior to a product ready date to determine consumer interest via our waitlist feature. - We can quickly gather consumer feedback by including samples in existing shipments, conducting online focus groups, and asking our consumers directly.
-We can then improve the products where possible and relaunch or drop underperforming SKUs at relatively little cost. - We can launch products on our DTC platform at any point, without the constraints of retailer shelf reset timelines. - We have a deep understanding of our consumers based on historical purchasing behavior, demographic information, and the ways in which they engage with our community and platform.
+We can then improve the products where possible and relaunch or drop underperforming products at relatively little cost. - We can launch products on our DTC platform at any point, without the constraints of retailer shelf reset timelines. - We have an understanding of our consumers based on historical purchasing behavior, demographic information, and the ways in which they engage with our community and platform.

 In addition, our research and product development team brings both HPC product experience as well as digital channel know-how to our innovation road map.
-We believe the combination of best-in-class data along with our innovation capabilities allows us to consistently produce high-quality, efficacious products with a speed to market unmatched in our industry.
+We believe the combination of our data along with our innovation capabilities allows us to consistently produce high-quality, efficacious products with speed to market.